hohenner/sample_ruby_prometheus_exporter/README.md

 # Sample Ruby Prometheus Exporter

 ## Purpose
-Experiment with Prometheus' ruby exporter library and figure out how to write an exporter
+Experiment with Prometheus' ruby exporter library, figure out how to write an exporter, and setup a template that will help our migration to using Prometheus

 ## How to use
 ### Setup